City of El Mirage

-The role of the Maricopa Association of Governments (MAG) Economic Development Committee (EDC) is to develop opportunity-specific and action-oriented initiatives that fosters and advances infrastructure in the MAG region, especially transportation infrastructure that would further economic development opportunities.
-The EDC consists of 35 members, which is comprised of 19 MAG member agency elected officials and one representative from the Arizona Department of Transportation appointed by the MAG Regional Council.
+The role of the Maricopa Association of Governments (MAG) Economic Development Committee (EDC) is to develop opportunity-specific and action-oriented initiatives that foster and advance infrastructure in the MAG region, especially transportation infrastructure that would further economic development opportunities.
+The EDC consists of 36 members, which is comprised of 20 MAG member agency elected officials and one representative from the Arizona Department of Transportation appointed by the MAG Regional Council.
 The committee also includes 15 business representatives.

 Senior Vice President, Infrastructure, Arizona Commerce Authority

 Executive Director, Office of Government and Community Engagement, Arizona State University

 Mayor, City of Buckeye